gitpod-io/gitpod-docs/doc/56_Search.md

 ## Open File...

 Use <kbd>Ctrl+P</kbd> (<kbd>⌘+P</kbd> on macOS) to search files in the workspace by name.
-By default hidden and filtered files do not show up among the results.
+By default, hidden and filtered files do not show up among the results.

 ![](./images/56_Search/open_file.jpg)